 “Whether this is a good shift of opinion is not our determination.
 Our mission and charter is to specifically hunt transhumans that threaten the nation or public, and to maintain diplomatic relations with those who don’t.
 That’s it.
 We do not, and cannot, make any determinations about whether the public sentiment is worthwhile or not.
 We enforce our laws and treaties with complete impartiality.
 We are professionals.”

-Mulder moved her gaze around the room, catching and briefly holding the eyes of every new agent in the room.
+Kalafut moved her gaze around the room, catching and briefly holding the eyes of every new agent in the room.
 She needed them to understand the legacy that they were standing upon.
 They were a serious group, only the second to come through the new hiring and training courses after the reorganization.
-Once the Deputy Director believed she had their sole attention, she continued.
+Once the Director of Forecasting believed she had their sole attention, she continued.

 “America, for the most part, has overcome that loathing of the ‘otherness.’
 There are small pockets that exist across color or culture lines, but our country has a history of quashing the dehumanizing effects of racism.
 If I was a betting gal, I would bet that America will eventually get over this ‘otherness’ as well.
 With that said, our job is not to shape public policy.
 We work within our charter and mission to protect the United States.
 I hold each and every one of you agents to that standard.
 Any questions?”

-After a few moments, Mulder saw that no one was going to ask a question.
-The Deputy Director smiled and looked at her watch, “That’s it for this briefing.
+After a few moments, Kalafut saw that no one was going to ask a question.
+The Director of Forecasting smiled and looked at her watch, “That’s it for this briefing.
 You may return to your assignments.
 And welcome to the Office of Transhuman Affairs.”